andy0130tw/cros-copyme/README.md

 Given a string from stdin, copy it into the clipboard of the Chrome OS, automatically.

-Yeah I can't find any workarounds on the internet since Chrome OS 81 and it has been broken as of v88.
-So I write it on my own.
+~~Yeah I can't find any workarounds on the internet since Chrome OS 81 and it has been broken as of v88.~~ So I write it on my own.
 Issues & PRs are welcome.

+> Update (2021/2/10): The latest [`wl-copy`](https://github.com/bugaevc/wl-clipboard) works fine.
+Don't install the default one in the Debian repository.
+Please refer to this reddit thread: https://www.reddit.com/r/Crostini/comments/let418/i_made_a_program_for_copying_strings_in_crostini/.

 Dependency: GTK 3.